 “Um, I’d talk to him before you do that.
 I have a customer waiting.
 Gotta’ go.”
 Angie hung up.

 Megan couldn’t believe it.
-This is weird.
 She went back to the bedroom.
 There was a pile of clothes next to the closet.
 Just then she heard a couple of distant clicks as the refrigerator started running.
-The power back on, she turned on the overhead light and dug through the pile of clothes.
-They were all hers.
+The power back on, she turned on the overhead light and dug through the pile of clothing.
+It was all hers.
 Underneath was her jewelry box.
 She picked it up and the contents shifted inside.
 Upon opening it, everything seemed to be there.

 They didn’t take my jewelry?